stuck-in-a-local-optimum/Layerwise-Relevance-Backpropagation/README.md

   <h3 align="center">Layerwise Relevance Backpropagation</h3>

   <p align="center">
-    A research project to implement Relevance Back Propagation to explain the predictions <br/> of a hate speech detection model built on fine tuning XLM-roberta from Hugging-Face!
+    A research project to implement Relevance Back Propagation to explain the predictions <br/> of a hate speech detection model <br/>built on fine tuning XLM-roberta from Hugging-Face!

   _Disclaimer:_ The result section of the readme contains our results on text examples that may be considered profane, vulgar, or offensive.